 \section{Abstract}

-Deviations from Brownian motion leading to anomalous diffusion are ubiquitously found in transport dynamics, playing a crucial role in phenomena from quantum physics to life sciences.
-The detection and characterization of anomalous diffusion from the measurement of an individual trajectory are challenging tasks, which traditionally rely on calculating the mean squared displacement of the trajectory.
-However, this approach breaks down for cases of important practical interest, e.g., short or noisy trajectories, ensembles of heterogeneous trajectories, or non-ergodic processes.
+Deviations from Brownian motion leading to anomalous diffusion are found in transport dynamics from quantum physics to life sciences.
+The characterization of anomalous diffusion from the measurement of an individual trajectory is a challenging task, which traditionally relies on calculating the trajectory mean squared displacement.
+However, this approach breaks down for cases of practical interest, e.g., short or noisy trajectories, heterogeneous behaviour, or non-ergodic processes.
 Recently, several new approaches have been proposed, mostly building on the ongoing machine-learning revolution.
-Aiming to perform an objective comparison of methods, we gathered the community and organized an open competition, the Anomalous Diffusion challenge (AnDi).
-Participating teams independently applied their own algorithms to a commonly-defined dataset including diverse conditions.
-Although no single method performed best across all scenarios, the results revealed clear differences between the various approaches, providing practical advice for users and a benchmark for developers.
+To perform an objective comparison of methods, we gathered the community and organized an open competition, the Anomalous Diffusion challenge (AnDi).
+Participating teams applied their algorithms to a commonly-defined dataset including diverse conditions.
+Although no single method performed best across all scenarios, machine-learning-based approaches achieved superior performance for all tasks.
+The discussion of the challenge results provides practical advice for users and a benchmark for developers.